(Updated on 2/2/2024 to reflect a more recent trip)

 Anything Overrated:

-1. I really don’t dislike much (anything) about Scottsdale.
-I guess if I had to pick something I’d say the golf scene seems a little overrated, but that’s probably more because I don’t care for gold rather than there being anything wrong with it.
+- I really don’t dislike much (anything) about Scottsdale.
+I guess if I had to pick something I’d say the golf scene seems a little overrated, but that’s probably more because I don’t care for golf rather than there being anything wrong with it.
 For all I know golf lovers might rejoice at getting the chance to golf in Scottsdale.